ronaldyang/InternetCar/README.md

 an [Embedded SDK](https://www.parse.com/products/iot).
 Specifically, this application communicates with the Texas Instruments [SimpleLink Wi-Fi CC3200 LaunchPad](http://www.ti.com/tool/cc3200-launchxl).
 We will refer to this device as simply 'CC3200' throughout the README.
+This app is adapted from the Parse [AnyDevice](https://github.com/parseplatform/AnyDevice) sample app.

 ## CC3200 Setup